28 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It seems to focus on collecting data from patient records rather than changing treatments.

-What data supports the effectiveness of the INTACT Program treatment for Alzheimer's disease?
+What prior data suggests that the INTACT Program is safe for Alzheimer's care?

 This trial is for healthcare providers in clinics serving American Indian/Alaska Native (AI/AN) communities.
 It aims to improve the detection and management of Alzheimer's Disease and related dementias (ADRD) as well as mild cognitive impairment (MCI).